oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

     *	Record attendance
     *	Link to work products page
     *	Review & approve agenda

 2.	**Pull Requests for Agreement**
-    *	List an PR’s ready to go in order they were distributed (i.e., older goes first, incentive to get in early)
+    *   List any PRs that are ready to go in the order they were distributed (i.e., older goes first, incentive to get in early)
-    *	Simple ‘Any Objection or discussion?’  on each PR
+    *   Simple "Any objection or discussion?" on each PR
-        *	if none, merge the PR.
+        *	if none, merge the PR
         *	If any discussion, change PR to draft and defer to item 3 on agenda

 3.	**Draft Pull Requests for Discussion**
-    *	List an PR’s ready to go in order they were distributed (i.e., older goes first, incentive to get in early) with deferred from item 2 last
+    *   List an PRs for discussion in the order they were distributed (i.e., older goes first, incentive to get in early), adding deferred PRs from item 2 last
-    *	Time bound discussion depending on number to be discussed and amount of agenda time allocated to remaining agenda items
+    *   Time-bound discussion depending on number to be discussed and amount of agenda time allocated to remaining agenda items
-    *	Intent is to (1) alert everyone to proposed changes and (2) reach consensus on issues that arise.
+    *   Intent is to (1) alert everyone to proposed changes and (2) reach consensus on issues that arise
     *   Defer resolution to email, later agenda items, and *ad hoc* meetings if can’t resolve in timeslot
-    *	If draft PR is something discussed before and no new changes, it can be skipped until changes made and/or consensus reached
+    *   If draft PR is something discussed before and has no new changes, it can be skipped until changes have been made and/or consensus reached

 4.	**Special Topics**
-    *	Dedicated agenda time (with time bound) on a topic that was requested prior to meeting and added to agenda.
+    *   Dedicated agenda time (time bound) on a topic that was requested prior to meeting and added to agenda.
 In some meetings this might be 30 min dedicated to resolving some particularly thorny issue.
 Is other meetings, it might be skipped entirely.

 5.	**Work Product Status/Next Steps**
-    *	List all work products, in different order each meeting
+    *   List all work products, in different order each meeting (see structure below)
     *   Time bound discussion per work product on what is happening and what needs to happen to get work product into either agenda items 2 or 3

 6.	**Any Other Business**

+## Agenda Coordination

-Agendas are coordinated via a combination of
+Agendas are coordinated via a combination of:
- 1) discussion on the TC mail list where work product editors and the TC co-chairs and secretary can coordinate which work products need discussion time at a particular working meeting, and
+ 1) discussion on the TC mail list, where work product editors and the TC co-chairs and secretary can coordinate which work products need discussion time at a particular working meeting, and
  1) editing of the agenda in Lucid Meetings to capture the plans for a particular discussion.

 All TC members are encouraged to raise other agenda topics as needed.
 We also have an #Agenda channel in Slack (NOTE: to be created) where anyone interested in meeting planning can chime in.

 An editor for each work product to be discussed will be made the Presenter in Lucid Meetings for the agenda section for their work product to enable the editor to directly edit that portion of the agenda.
 The template for a work product discussion agenda is:
  * Editors:  editor 1, editor 2
- * Link for the work product GitHub repository
+ * Link to the work product GitHub repository
  * Brief status summary: ... (with any relevant links)
  * GitHub issues and/or pull requests (PRs) up for discussion
  * Next steps: what's needed to progress toward Committee Specification (or OASIS Standard)

+## Recording Outcomes

-The outcome of the discussion should be captured primarily using GitHub mechanisms, through updates to issues and PRs.
+The outcome of working meeting discussions should be captured primarily using GitHub mechanisms, through updates to issues and PRs.
 Action items can be captured in Lucid Meetings.
 Work product editors are also encouraged to send a brief summary of meeting results to the TC mailing list to keep TC members apprised of progress.